i2000s/en/_posts/2017-05-22-git-remote-and-github.md

 git push origin gh-pages
 ```
 This will create a new branch called `gh-pages` and push it to the remote repository.
-As a result, GitHub renders your markdown code into HTML files using a Jekyll engine and generates a static website at `https://i2000s.github.io/testwebsite`.
+As a result, GitHub renders your markdown or HTML template/segment codes into HTML files using a Jekyll engine and generates a static website at `https://i2000s.github.io/testwebsite`.
-You can view it on your webbrowser.
+You can view it on your web browser.

 ## Comparison among remote repository hosting service providers
-Before we jump into GitHub even more, let's talk about briefly on the similarities and differences among popular git remote service providers as mentioned at the beginning.
+Before we jump into GitHub even more, let's talk about briefly on the similarities and differences among popular git remote service providers as mentioned at the beginning of this tutorial.
 A detailed comparison among GitHub, BitBucket, GitLab and Coding can be found [here](https://medium.com/flow-ci/github-vs-bitbucket-vs-gitlab-vs-coding-7cf2b43888a1).
-We have created a GitHub organization for CQuIC so that we are granted with infinite number of private repos free of charge as a research and educational body.
+We have created a GitHub organization for CQuIC so that we can create infinite number of private repos free of charge as a research and educational body.
-Feel free to best use of it through the [CQuIC@GitHub](https://github.com/CQuIC) interface.
+Feel free to best use this opportunity through the [CQuIC@GitHub](https://github.com/CQuIC) interface.
 Similarly, there is also a [CQuIC organization](https://gitlab.com/CQuIC) on GitLab in case we need some extra benefit besides GitHub.
+GitLab is more generous on large file storage than GitHub, but still caps at 10GB of total space for each repo.

 The [UNM GitLab server](https://libutil.unm.edu/users/sign_in) is a community version of the GitLab open-source tool installed on an UNM server.
-Compared to others, the UNM GitLab service is good at hosting [Git large files](https://about.gitlab.com/2015/11/23/announcing-git-lfs-support-in-gitlab/).
+Compared to others, the UNM GitLab service is good at hosting [Git large files](https://about.gitlab.com/2015/11/23/announcing-git-lfs-support-in-gitlab/), which I don't see if there is a real cap.
 So, it could be helpful to manage repos with data files without obvious limitations.
-But the total number of repos one can have on the server is limited (up to 10); since the service is associated with UNM NetIDs, it's not clear in the documentations how the repos be treated once a student repo owner graduates from UNM.
+But the total number of repos one can have on the server is limited (up to 10); also, since the service is associated with UNM NetIDs, it's not clear in the documentations how the repos be treated once a student repo owner graduates from UNM.

 Hopefully, this helps you on deciding which git remote server you want to use for your repos.